SaaS PPC Campaigns Falling Flat? Here’s Our Exact SaaS PPC Optimization Process [Plus: Target CPC calculator]

 Specifically with B2B software, when companies choose to adapt a new product into their operation, they tend to be locked out of that market for a longer period of time compared to consumers.
 Due to the effort it takes to integrate a new tool into their system and roll it out across their teams, it’s a much heavier lift for them to switch services.

 This makes the stakes of capturing prospects in the buying phase that much more critical.
-So in markets with moderate or low competition, we recommend outbidding competitors for highly engaged users in the bottom of the funnel.
+When thinking about PPC SaaS companies in markets with moderate or low competition, should focus on outbidding competitors for highly engaged users in the bottom of the funnel.

 Let’s say you have an average target CPC of $5.
 With this approach, you may choose to pay $15 for these specific clicks, even if impressions are low, for people at the tipping point because that’s your opportunity to lock them out of the market.